 We spend a large portion of our lives sleeping.
-We spend about 25-35% of our lives resting.
-This allows our bodies to do many vital processes during sleep.
+We spend about 25-35% of our lives resting, and this allows our bodies to do many vital processes during sleep.
 Studies show that 1 in 5 adults suffer from sleep apnea.
 Sleep apnea is reported to be more common in men than women.
 It is more common in older adults (40+) than younger adults or children.

 Maintaining a healthy lifestyle is important not only to your everyday life, but also for your sleep.
 Certain factors can contribute to developing sleep apnea, such as: